Nouran42/Formula1_Chatbot/README.md

 - **Beautiful chat UI**: Formula 1-themed chatbot interface built with Next.js.
 - **Real-time responses**: Instant API calls from frontend to FastAPI backend.
 - **Fully local**: No external API calls for inference.
+- **Using web scraper**:used BeautifulSoup to scrape multiple website related to f1 content.

 ---